natashaclerkin/singularartistsMS1/README.md

 4. **_As an Artist/Agent,_** I want to learn about the type of artists the promoter is working with so that I can view their previous marketing strategies and their ability to potentially promote our future gigs.
 5. **_As an Artist/Agent,_** I want to learn about the company history as I want to work with an experienced promoter who is well connected within the industry.
 6. **_As a Ticketing Agent,_** I want to learn about the promoter’s artists and venues so that I can evaluate ticket sales potential.
-7. **_As a Ticketing Agent/Artist/Agent/Venue Manager,_** I want to find out if the promoter is reputable, credible and approachable in order to potentially be able to build a long-term relationship.
+7. **_As a Ticketing Agent/Artist/Agent/Venue Manager,_** I want to find out if the promoter is reputable, credible and approachable to potentially be able to build a long-term relationship.

 ### Scope
-To achieve the strategy goals, I wanted to include the following features in this production release:
+To achieve the strategic goals, I wanted to include the following features in this production release:
 - **Header** containing company logo and navigation bar
 - **Carousel** using powerful imagery of current artists at live gigs
 - **Company image and info** detailing experience in the industry
-- **Clientlist** with artist bio and links to social media
+- **Client list** with an artist bio and links to social media
 - **List of upcoming events** linking to ticketing provider
 - Simple **Contact Form**
 - **Footer** containing links to social media

 ### Structure

-I decided to create a single page website incorporating only the necessary actions and info required by the ideal users to reduce cognitive overload.
+I decided to create a single-page website incorporating only the necessary actions and info required by the ideal users to reduce cognitive overload.
 The navigation bar would include the links to all four sections on the right and the company logo/home link placed on the left to follow industry standard and create familiarity with the user.
 This allows the user to easily learn and understand the structure and effortlessly navigate through the site when using it for the first time.
 I decided that the links would also be strategically placed in the intended journey the user should follow. i.e. About->Artists->Events->Contact.
-This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented in order to gain the user's trust propelling them towards the contact form.
+This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented to gain the user's trust propelling them towards the contact form.

 ### Skeleton
 - [Wireframes](assets/wireframes/wireframes.pdf "Singular Artists Wireframes"): Website contains 4 sections; About (Who We Are), Artists (Who We Represent), Events and a Get In Touch section.
 I had originally thought about creating a website with a homepage and 4 separate pages but later decided to compile all sections into a single page website to create a better flow.